aphanti/aphantiweb/README.md

         "EMAIL_HOST_PASSWORD": "xxx"
     }
     ```
-    - where APHANTI_ENV should be dev on your development computer, and prod on your deployment server
+    - where APHANTI_ENV should be "dev" on your development computer, and "prod" on your deployment server

++ Create simulated data in MySQL

++ Build and run
+    - sh run.sh